Determinants and Causes of Acute Kidney Injury A Cross-Sectional Descriptive And Quantitative Study

 Abstract

-Background: Acute Kidney Injury (AKI) stands out as a global public health issue defined by an individual's abrupt kidney dysfunction.
+Background: Acute Kidney Injury (AKI) stands out as a global public health issue defined by the

-Objectives: sought to establish the predisposing factors and causes of AKI in one hundred patients.
-The following is a presentation of this broader study’s results, aimed at outlining the demographics and causes of AKI among this populace.
+Objectives: to establish the predisposing factors and causes of AKI in one hundred patients.
+The following is a presentation of the results of this broader study, which outlines the demographics and causes of AKI among this populace.

 Place and duration of study.
-Department of Nephrology Miagul Abdulhaq Jahanzeb kidney hospital SWAT Six-month study period from May 1 to May 7, 2023
+Department of Nephrology Miagul Abdulhaq Jahanzeb Kidney Hospital swat., Six months study period from 05-01 to 05-07, 2023

-Methods: The current research was a cross-sectional, descriptive, and quantitative study conducted on 100 patients diagnosed with AKI during the period of one and half-year starting from January to July 2020 at Swat.
-Information was thus obtained from charts using patients’ demographic data, clinical features, laboratory investigations, underlying diseases, and outcomes.
-The study was conducted in compliance to established ethical procedures in order to protect the patients’ identities and data validity.
+Methods: The current research was a cross-sectional, descriptive, and quantitative study conducted on 100 patients diagnosed with AKI for one and half years, starting from 05-01 to 05-07, 2023 at Swat.
+Information was thus obtained from charts using patients' demographic data, clinical features, laboratory investigations, underlying diseases, and outcomes.
+The study complied with established ethical procedures to protect the patients' identities and data validity.

-Results: This concerned a group of 100 patients, and the following observations were made on them: The demographic majority were male, and their average age was 55 years.
-Clinical presentation: Oliguria 45% of the patients, Edema 30% of the patients Fatigue 25% of the patients Laboratory Diagnosis Serum creatinine average was 3.
-2 mg/dl.
-Blood urea nitrogen average was 45mg/d Underlying Conditions: Comorbidities included hypertension, diabetes mellitus, and sepsis.
-Of the above, hypertension was most common at 40% Others included diabetes mellitus at 35% and sepsis at 25% Outcomes: 60% of the patients recovered fully, 20% developed chronic diseases of the kidneys and the final 20% died.
+Results: 100 patients the following observations were made on them The demographics majority were male, and their average Age was 55.
+Clinical Presentation: Oliguria in 45% of the patients, Edema in 30%, and Fatigue in 25% of the patients.
+Laboratory Diagnosis Serum creatinine average was 3.
+2mg/dl, and Blood urea nitrogen average was 45mg/d.
+Underlying Conditions: Comorbidities included hypertension, diabetes mellitus, and sepsis, and of the above, hypertension was most common at 40%.
+Others included diabetes mellitus at 35% and sepsis at 25%.
+Outcomes: 60% of the patients recovered fully, 20% developed chronic diseases with kidneys, and the final 20% died.

 Downloads